Key organizer of Ottawa COVID protests denied bail

-OTTAWA, Ontario (AP) — A judge has denied bail to one of the leading organizers behind protests against COVID-19 restrictions and Prime Minister Justin Trudeau.
+OTTAWA, Ontario (AP) — A judge on Tuesday denied bail to one of the leading organizers behind protests against COVID-19 restrictions and Prime Minister Justin Trudeau.

-Ontario Court Justice Julie Bourgeois said Tuesday she believed there was a substantial likelihood Tamara Lich would reoffend if released.
+Ontario Court Justice Julie Bourgeois said she believed there was a substantial likelihood that Tamara Lich would reoffend if released.

+Another key leader, Patrick King, also was in court for a bail hearing, where a woman who acknowledged she only met him four weeks ago was offering half the value of her Alberta home to guarantee his bail.

-Lich has been a key organizer of the protest that paralyzed the streets around Parliament Hill for more than three weeks.
+Lich was a key organizer of the protest that paralyzed the streets around Parliament Hill for more than three weeks.
 The trucker protest also grew until it closed a handful of Canada-U.S. border posts.
 They have since ended.

 Ottawa protesters who vowed never to give up are largely gone, chased away by police in riot gear in what was the biggest police operation in the nation’s history.